dacoloma/Cheatsheets/Python.md

 list.expand('f','g')
 list.insert(4,'e')
 ```
-> You can concatenate 2 lists the same way you do for string concatenation
+> You can concatenate 2 lists the same way you would do for string concatenation
 ### Slice
 ```python
 list[x:y:z]